Logotype for United States Antimony Corporation

 Financial highlights

-• Q1 2026 sales: $6.8 million (down from $7.0 million in Q1 2025); gross profit fell to $1.1 million (16% margin) from $2.4 million (34% margin) due to higher costs.
+• Q1 2026 sales: $6.8 million vs. $7.0 million in Q1 2025; gross profit fell to $1.1 million (16% margin) from $2.4 million (34% margin) due to higher costs.

-• Cash, U.S. Treasury, and equity securities totaled $60.2 million at Q1 end; pro forma liquidity post-equity raise was $108.7 million.
+• Cash, U.S. Treasury, and equity securities totaled $60.2 million at Q1 end; pro forma liquidity post-quarter was $108.7 million after $48.6 million equity raised.

 Outlook and guidance

-• 2026 revenue guidance reaffirmed at $125 million, with revenue expected to be weighted toward the second half and $75–95 million anticipated from federal government antimony shipments.
+• 2026 revenue guidance reaffirmed at $125 million, with revenue expected to be weighted toward the second half and $75–95 million from federal government antimony shipments.

 Partial view of Summaries dataset, powered by Quartr API